Skip to main content

 From mining contractors to plant hire firms to civils subcontractors, the same pattern: the dispute is decided when the work happens, not when the cert lands.
 Three industries, one operational truth.

 A mining contractor argues hours against the mine's QS.
-A plant hire firm argues fuel deductions against a subcontractor's tally clerk.
+A plant hire firm argues fuel deductions against a subcontractor's monthly reconciliation.
 A civils subcontractor argues metres of drainage against the main contractor's joint measurement.
 Three industries.
 Three commercial structures.
 One operational reality.

 The dispute is decided at the moment the work happens.
 Not at the moment the QS arrives, not at the moment the deduction lands.
 The structured evidence at the event is the difference between an absorbed cost and a recovered cost.